call23re/Layers/readme.md

 Each layer has an **eye** button and a **lock** button.
 The eye button toggles visiblity.
 The lock button toggles the "Locked" property of every part in the layer.

-The **Edit** button opens the edit widget.
-The edit widget has two fields, "Name" and "Transparency".
+The **Edit** button opens the edit widget, which allows you to change the name of the selected layer.

 The **Move** button moves all of the parts in the current selection in to the currently selected layer.

 The **Select All** button selects all of the parts in the currently selected layer.

 The plugin adds a [PluginAction](https://developer.roblox.com/en-us/api-reference/class/PluginAction) for creating folders.
 To set up a keybind, go to File -> Advanced -> Customize Shortcuts, and search "make folder".
-I recommend overwriting ctrl + f.
+I recommend overwriting ctrl + g.

 Plugin has support for both dark and light themes.